ramtable/nuwebbsite/README.md

 ## Enigma / JSONKit / ScraperKit / Persons

 These folders contain backend VB console applications and cron jobs.
 A simple menu has been added to run the VB files, along with a program parameter to support execution via Windows Task Scheduler.
+(Enigma\start.vb)

 ## Scheduler_Files